flobb/FlobFoundationBundle/README.md

 This bundle integrates the functionnalities of the responsive framework Foundation, from ZURB (thanks guys), into Symfony2 by providing templates, Twig extensions, services and commands.
 You can quickly setup a responsive theme for an interface for your projet.
 It will have the "look'n'feel", the responsiveness and the simplicity of Foundation.

-**BE AWARE: THIS BUNDLE WILL NOT ADD THE FOUNDATION FRAMEWORK BUT RATHER FUNCTIONNALITIES FOR SYMFONY TO WORK WITH IT**
+**BE AWARE: THIS BUNDLE WILL NOT ADD THE FOUNDATION FRAMEWORK BUT RATHER FUNCTIONALITIES FOR SYMFONY TO WORK WITH IT**

 To include all the librairies you can use a CDN like [CloudFlare CDN](http://cdnjs.com/).